arangodb/arangodb/Documentation/README_maintainers.md

   - *type*:
   - *[required|optionas]* Optional is not supported anymore.
 Split the docublock into one with and one without.

-Folowed by a long description.
+Followed by a long description.

 ## RESTALLBODYPARAM